kaimitai/FaxIScripts/docs/faxiscripts_doc.md

 The noise channel works differently from the other three, and is used for percussion.
 In the original game only 3 different sounds (values 1, 2 and 3) are used, and they are given as the high nibble of noise bytes.
 The low nibble is the repeat count for that sound.

-For example, a noise channel note byte of $35 will repeat noise #3 five times.
+For example, a noise channel note byte of $35 will repeat noise 3 five times.

+Loops are supported, but not nested loops.
+There is a pair of opcodes for "push address" and "pop address and jump" which can act as an infinite loop, however.

 #### mScript opcodes